ArcticEcho/Phamhilator/Phamhilator/Readme - Chat Commands.md

  - <code>>>remove tag (site) (tag name)</code> Removes a tag from the specified site from the BTD.

+<h2>FP/TP Commands:</h2>

+ - <code>@sam (fp/false/false pos/false positive)</code> (Assuming you're replying to a previous report) registers that the replied-to report was a false positive (which internally alters the score of the terms used to catch said post).

+ - <code>@sam (tp/true/true pos/true positive)</code> (Assuming you're replying to a previous report) registers that the replied-to report was a true positive.

 <h2>Misc Commands:</h2>

  - <code>>>(stats/info)</code> Prints information about the bot.